tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
 			<td>Optionally establishes the minimum depth in a bdq:ParameterizedTest.
-A default depth is supplied in cases where a bdq:Parameter is not set at the time the test is run.</td>
+A default depth is supplied in cases where a bdq:Parameter is not set at the time the Test is run.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>